 Shoreacres – 10th – par 4 – 490 yards – par 4

-As tough a par-4 as you can find, the 10th at Shoreacres recently had a back tee added behind the road (fittingly).
+The 10th at Shoreacres — as hard a par-4 as you can ask for — recently had a back tee added behind the road (fittingly).
 From the back tees carrying the ravine on the right is a tall task for even the longest players.
 A good tee shot sets up a mid to long iron approach to a very shallow green.
 When the conditions are firm and the pin is behind the bunker it is nearly impossible to have a shot hit at the pin hold the green and avoid the runoff areas.

 The approach shot to the challenging par 4 10th at Shoreacres